lingliao/Transparency-in-CABCDTD/README.md

 ## Results
 The model's performance evaluation is based on the checkpoint with the highest validation accuracy.

+The best performed checkpoint can be downloaded from [here](https://drive.google.com/drive/folders/10NbIMP5a6PWkZ97Ta9lggAvla3XEh8oa?usp=drive_link)

 Accuracy, precision, recall, F1 score, ROC curve, and a confusion matrix are outlined in below: